Article last updated: February 2018 by Oskar Faarkrog, ISSA Certified Trainer

-After training for 4 years, I’ve realized that the number one reason people fail at transforming their bodies is their mindset.
+After training over 100 skinny-fat clients, I’ve realized that the number one reason people fail at transforming their bodies is their mindset.

 Now, the big question is: do YOU have the right mindset to transform your body from skinny-fat to aesthetic?

 Do you rely on motivation to get to the gym?